soschlegel/abap.livecoding/README.md

 ## What's RAP

-The ABAP RESTful Programming Model is the newest way and technology provided by SAP to create modern, RESTful applications with web based UIs - especially focused for sure on SAP UI5.
+The ABAP RESTful Programming Model is the newest way and technology provided by SAP to create modern, RESTful applications with web based UIs - especially focused naturally on SAP UI5.
-Google delivers a lot of information on this technology, by simply searching for "SAP RAP" and of course useful sources to get in touch with it, are as follows:
+Google delivers a lot of information on this technology by simply searching for "SAP RAP".
+Of course useful sources to get in touch with it, are as follows:

 - [Official documentation](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/289477a81eec4d4e84c0302fb6835035.html?q=abap%20restful%20programming)
 - [Blog Post by Sony Sukumar Kattoor as overview](https://blogs.sap.com/2019/05/23/sap-cloud-platform-abap-restful-programming-model-rap-for-beginners/)